 So what would you choose, and if not infinity, then what is your counter-argument for my choice?

 I don’t expect, but I do hope, that we will get some sort of no-more-aging technology within my lifetime.
-Whether it comes in the form of surgery, chemicals, cybernatics implants of even uploading my mind in a computer, I don’t really mind.
-I just know for sure that there is more interesting content to the world than I can experience within a century, so I sure hope we get something similar to this hypothetical question someday.
+Whether it comes in the form of surgery, chemicals, cybernetics implants of even uploading my mind in a computer, I don’t really mind.
+I just know for sure that there is more interesting content in the world than what I can experience within a century, so I sure hope we get something similar to this hypothetical question someday.